Whole Child Therapy: Complete Care for Every Child

 How Speech Fits into Whole Child Therapy

-Much speech and language delay is normal among the growing children.
-Whole child therapy is usually an aid in speaking, hearing and applying words.
+Much speech and language delay is normal among growing children.
+Whole child therapy is usually an aid in speaking, hearing, and applying words.
 Children can require assistance when they must request something, participate in play, or be very clear.

 Many families now choose online speech therapy for children to add extra support.
-It is flexible, simple and it goes hand in hand with a whole-child plan.
-Children are able to talk and broadcast themselves through online sessions at the comfort of their homes.
+It is flexible, simple, and it goes hand in hand with a whole-child plan.
+Children are able to talk and broadcast themselves through online sessions from the comfort of their homes.

 How Speech Fits into Whole Child Therapy